RayaneNasri/comfyui-raw-processing/SUIVI.md

     - Merged the `fix/memory-usage` branch that fixes the memory performance into `dev`.
   * Charlotte :
   * Ghiles :
+    - Researched about classical methods for masking and segmentation of images.
   * Rayane :
+    - Bibliography research about masking with deep learning algorithms

 ## Session 13/05/2026